bonitasoft/bonita-doc/md/two-main-types-of-deployment.md

 # Two main types of deployment

+The two main types of deployments of a Bonita Platform.

+## Foreword
-**Note:** It is highly recommended to use the provided Tomcat or WildFly bundles or the artifacts `bonita.war` and `bonita.ear` provided in the deploy bundle, in order to carry out these deployments successfully.
+It is highly recommended to use the provided Tomcat or WildFly bundles or the artifacts `bonita.war` and `bonita.ear` provided in the deploy bundle, in order to carry out these deployments successfully.

-There are two main types of deployment.

 ## Bonita Portal + Bonita Engine on the same application server